Get insider access

 Best Ducky Keyboards

-Ducky manufactures gaming peripherals with its primary focus on mechanical keyboards.
-Their keyboards are highly customizable, and you can purchase them in various switch types from popular manufacturers, including Cherry MX, Gateron, TTC, and Kailh.
+Ducky is a Taiwanese manufacturer of gaming peripherals, focusing mainly on mechanical keyboards.
+Their keyboards are highly customizable and offer a plurality of switch types from popular manufacturers like Cherry MX, Gateron, TTC, and Kailh.
 Ducky keyboards stand out against the competition with their unique and colorful aesthetics, often including Chinese zodiac-branded spacebars.
-Most of their keyboards have very similar features and are available in various sizes, from 60% compact to full-sized variants.
-However, Ducky lags behind other companies in terms of dedicated software, as they've only recently released software to customize the RGB lighting but lack dedicated software that allows for more thorough customizations like macro programming or key remapping.
+Most of their keyboards have similar features and are available in various sizes, from 60% compact to full-sized variants.
+Where Ducky lags behind other companies is dedicated software; they've released software to customize the RGB lighting but lack any solutions for more thorough customizations like macro programming or key remapping.

-We've tested over 215 keyboards, including nine keyboards from Ducky.
+We've tested over 240 keyboards, including nine from Ducky.
 Below are our picks for the best Ducky keyboards.

 Updates